ggnkua/bigbrownbuild-git/readme.md

 * GST extended symbols

-* can preview code generation in Godbolt/68k
+* can preview code generation in Godbolt/68k (try it live at http://brownbot.hopto.org)

 * path open for future gcc releases